Getting Started - LinkedIn

 Making the most of your profile

 It is important to put forth the most professional and representative image of yourself possible.
-Part of what makes users so powerful on LinkedIn is the content and information that they share.
+Part of what makes users so powerful on LinkedIn is the content and information they share.
 Consider these tips when constructing a profile and networking with other professionals:

 Post and Share.
-Just like on many other social media platforms, users can post statuses on LinkedIn.
+Just as on many other social media platforms, users can post statuses on LinkedIn.
 Statuses on this platform should express a professional tone and highlight work-related information.
 Posting about current projects or organization activity is appropriate and keeps connections updated on your work.

 Create a LinkedIn group